sbbeachvball/dotfiles/README.md

 Eventually I may break down and fork one of those and start over, but for now this will do.

+# Installation
+Assumed that this repo will be cloned into a "dotfiles" folder.

+* clone repo into "dotfiles"
+* cd dotfiles
+* bin/install.sh

+ The install.sh script takes precautions to preserve any existing files (backed up to a date/time stamped version)

+## ToDo
+Should probably add some provisions for figuring out what folder this actually lives in to be able to link everything correctly.

 # Inspiration
 My inspiration was derived from various others (just some to note are below)
 * https://github.com/skwp/dotfiles